LurkyLunk/Unity_Pro_Ter_Gen/README.md

     - Configure the water animation parameters exposed in the **Inspector** window of the Water Animators script to achieve desired water effects like waves, ripples, or reflections.

 11. Press the **Apply** button in Unity **Inspector** to see the generated terrain in action.

+## Texture Creator Window

+The Texture Creator Window script provides a user-friendly interface within the Unity Editor to create heightmap noises for your terrains.

+### Instructions

+1. Ensure that you have already completed the initial setup steps mentioned in the previous sections.

+2. To access the Texture Creator Window, follow these steps:
+   - In the Unity Editor, navigate to **Window > Texture Creator** to open the Texture Creator Window.

+3. Use the controls provided in the Texture Creator Window to customize and generate heightmap noises:
+   - Adjust sliders, buttons, or input fields to modify properties such as frequency, amplitude, octaves, and persistence.
+   - Explore different noise algorithms, such as Perlin, Simplex, or Worley, to create unique heightmap variations.
+   - Preview the generated noise by clicking on the **Preview** button within the Texture Creator Window.

+4. Once you are satisfied with the generated heightmap noise, click on the **Apply** or **Save** button within the Texture Creator Window to apply the noise to the terrain or save it as an image file for later use.